Temple Bar, Dublin: Modern history

-In the 1970s and 1980s, the state-owned transport company Córas Iompair Éireann (CIÉ) proposed to buy up and demolish property in the area and build a bus terminus in its place.
-While that was in the planning stages, the purchased buildings were let out at low rents, which attracted small shops, artists and galleries to the area.
-The plans included a large underground carpark with 1,500 spaces, a shopping centre on the ground and first floors, with the bus station at second-floor level accessed by large, long ramps to accommodate double-decker buses.
-Protests by An Taisce, residents and traders led to the cancellation of the bus station project, and then Taoiseach Charles Haughey was responsible for securing funding, and, in 1991, the government set up a not-for-profit company called Temple Bar Properties, managed by Laura Magahy, to oversee the regeneration of the area as Dublin's cultural quarter.
+In the 1970s and 1980s, the state-owned transport company Córas Iompair Éireann (CIÉ) proposed to buy up and demolish property in the Temple Bar area to build a bus terminus, which would have included a large underground carpark with 1,500 spaces, a shopping centre on the ground and first floors, and the bus station at second-floor level accessed by long ramps for double-decker buses.
+While these plans were in development, CIÉ leased the buildings at low rents, which attracted artists, galleries, small shops, cafes, and other creative enterprises, creating a bohemian atmosphere despite widespread urban decay.
+Protests by An Taisce, residents, and traders led to the cancellation of the bus station project.

+In 1987, Taoiseach Charles Haughey publicly stated that CIÉ should not control the area.
+In 1991, the government established a not-for-profit company, Temple Bar Properties, initially managed by Paddy Teahon and later by Laura Magahy, to oversee the regeneration of the area as Dublin’s cultural quarter.
+The area was described in a pre-1996 Dublin Tourism booklet as a network of narrow, cobbled eighteenth-century streets evolving into an inner-city Bohemia with restaurants, theatres, cafes, arts centres, galleries, and second-hand shops, with old buildings restored, streets recobbled, and new street lighting installed.